 An Executive Planning Team that includes senior University administrators, a nationally recognized architectural firm, a construction management firm, and a program management firm has begun the planning process.
 This work includes space planning, modeling, and utilization studies for all academic space that is to be added or improved.
 The result of this effort will be recommendations on the type, quantity and location of teaching and learning spaces such as classrooms and faculty offices.
 It will also lay out timelines for phases of implementation, including schedules for demolition, construction and the use of temporary space.
 The executive team will also present concept designs for all major building projects.
-This process will be completed by May of 2013.

 AN INCLUSIVE PROCESS

 Input from students, faculty and staff is being gathered throughout the planning and implementation of the program.
 Of particular importance is the Academic Visioning Group made up of teaching faculty and students.
 They are responsible for establishing the vision for the next generation of learning spaces.
 This includes providing planning guidelines for classroom sizes, technology and support systems, and other aspects.

 Following space planning and modeling, the initial renovation and construction projects will focus on BGSU's Traditions Buildings - Moseley, University, Hanna, and South halls.
 The interiors of the buildings will essentially be gutted, allowing the University to maintain the architectural charm of the three turn of the century buildings while creating modern classrooms and learning spaces inside.